 For example, if an image has an empty alt attribute – indicating it’s a decorative image – this will pass an automated test because decorative images are acceptable.
 However, an alt text value may actually be needed if the image is meant to convey information.

-This is why an automated scan is extremely helpful and a manual audit is essential when assessing the accessibility of your website.
+This is why an automated scan and a manual audit is essential when assessing the accessibility of your website.

 With accessibility lawsuits soaring, it’s best practice to make sure your scan errors are down to 0, then have an independent audit conducted and remediate your website per the audit recommendations.

 Our experts can help you perform a full audit of your website to ensure full WCAG conformance.

 Connect with us today to learn more about our automated and manual auditing capabilities and extensive range of digital accessibility services designed to help keep you compliant with ADA, AODA, Section 508, and other global regulations.

 We can help you meet WCAG standards and maintain ADA and AODA compliance:

 - Connect with us today to learn more about our comprehensive approach to digital accessibility, including our automated and manual auditing capabilities and extensive range of managed services.